How to Overcome Procrastination by Embracing It

 Though his research is focused on consumerism, the takeaway is clear and applicable to other areas of our lives: simplify the equation by reducing the range of possibilities.

-I discuss how I personally approach this in “What Matters To You Most”.
-Because I gained awareness, clarity, and focus, by going through a simple soul-searching strategy, I developed an incredible ability to simplify decision-making in most areas of life.
+I discuss how I personally approach this in "How to Find Yourself."
+Because I gained awareness, clarity, and focus, by going through this personal growth process, I developed an incredible ability to simplify decision-making in most areas of life including work.

 It doesn’t matter if it’s deciding what you are going to wear or figuring out what you want to do for a living, big and small decisions will present an on-going challenge if you don’t have an overarching vision and set of values to guide you.